Verbatim email to firstname.lastname@example.org:

 While going over emails related to my taking of the IELTS test, I came across the disturbing news that you are in the process of implementing a mandatory scheme of finger scanning for candidates.

-According to your "IELTS candidate identity verification" page "[T]est centres in these countries will advise candidates before they register that finger scanning is in place."
+According to your "IELTS candidate identity verification" page (Update: sorry, the link is dead) "[T]est centres in these countries will advise candidates before they register that finger scanning is in place."
 I have received no information to that effect.
 Please advise as to whether finger scanning is (or will be) mandatory in Switzerland in 2012.
 If it is (or will be) mandatory, I shall on the grounds of basic decency have to refuse to take the test with your organization.